 At-Home Care for Tension Headaches

-A common relief option for tension headaches are over-the-counter painkillers.
+A common migraine relief in Escondido option for tension headaches are over-the-counter painkillers.
 The problem with this option is that it only deals with the symptoms without resolving the underlying cause and may also include some unwanted side effects.
 While natural remedies may not be as quick to bring relief as taking a pill, they definitely have their benefits.
 One valuable benefit is that they do not cause further health issues caused by side effects, and they are not addictive.
 So, instead of reaching for the Tylenol, why not try some natural remedies first?

 Cayenne pepper: Cayenne is a common way to treat pain and inflammation, a popular choice because of the main component called capsaicin.
 This helps by inhibiting something called Substance P in our body, which is responsible for pain perception.
 Substance P makes us feel pain, but the capsaicin depletes it.
 Multiple studies confirm that when capsaicin is topically applied to the nasal passages, people experienced a notable drop in the severity of headaches.
 To try this remedy, you will need: